 July 16, 2019

 Judy Norton-Taylor will forever be known as Mary Ellen Walton, the oldest daughter to John and Oliva on The Waltons (1972-81), the earnest television series about a Depression-era family in Virginia’s Blue Ridge Mountains.
-The family drama was a top-20 show for most of its run, watched by more than 20 million viewers a week.
+The family drama was watched by more than 20 million viewers a week.